stephenn/cwwwd/Readme.rst

 Access Control
 ~~~~~~~~~~~~~~
 By default only localhost may access server.
 Use the ``-a`` and ``-d``
-options to control server access privileges.
-Use ``-a all`` to allow
+options to provide lists of client IPs that are allowed and denied access
-access to all clients.
+to the server.
+Use ``-a all`` to allow access to all clients.

 The denied client list overrides the allowed client list.